 So I started making my own homemade dog ice cream years ago and it’s stupid cheap to make.
 Start with a base of good quality whole milk yogurt and for this one, I mixed in pumpkin (make sure pumpkin is the only ingredient!), peanut butter, and a little honey.

 Pumpkin is so good for dogs digestion and then all dogs love peanut butter.
-And the honey is just for taste.

 So you just mix all that together and divide it into freezer-safe cups.
 I found these plastic ones in the plastic bag section of my grocery store.
 They have tops and everything so they’re perfect for this.
 They aren’t airtight though so it’s not going to last forever in the freezer.

 The ice cream is also human-friendly so if you want to toss your kid outside with a cup, totally fine.

 Is Peanut Butter Safe for Dogs?